 No one likes taking a school exam.
-So don’t let your quiz make people feel like they’re back in the classroom.
-Make it look good and feel fun to take.
+So don’t let your social media quizzes make people feel like they’re back in the classroom.
+Make them look good and feel fun to take.

 We went through a few attempts until we were happy with our design.
 Check out the visual vomit that was Brainbeats version 1:

 That’s what happens when writers try to be designers.
 Luckily, Typeform has ready-made designs by professionals, so we found one that fit the vibe of the Brainbeats brand.

 Yes, this article is about social media marketing.
 But repeat this equation after me:

 Because email will always be email.
 A guaranteed destination for your audience’s eyes.